Leaside Baseball Association Constitution and By-Laws

 OFFICERS AND MANAGEMENT

 6.1 Composition of Officers.
 The Officers will be comprised of the President, First Vice President, Second Vice President, Treasurer, and Secretary.
-At the first Board Meeting after the election of Directors at an Annual Meeting, the Directors will appoint amongst themselves the officer’s positions for a one (1) year term.
+At the first Board Meeting after the election of Directors at an Annual Meeting, the Directors will appoint amongst themselves the Officer positions for a one (1) year term.

 6.2 Officer Duties.
 The duties of Officers are as follows: